 VPN services can claim anything, but unless they have been independently verified, you are stuck with taking them at their word.
 Proton VPN is unique in that our security and no-logging policies have been analyzed and assessed by a trusted third party.
 After evaluating dozens of VPN services, Proton VPN was selected by Mozilla to bring VPN encryption to Firefox users.
 This partnership makes us one of the only VPN services that have had our claims checked by a trusted outside party.

 Open source and independently audited

 All of our VPN apps are open source, which means you can look up and verify our code at any time.
 While our apps have already been inspected by Mozilla, we submitted them to another independent audit by the security firm SEC Consult as part of the open sourcing process.
 Now that our code is open to outside scrutiny, we can leverage the IT security community to help us find and fix potential vulnerabilities.

-Our mission is to create an Internet where everyone is able to browse online with security and privacy.
+Our mission is to create an internet where everyone is able to browse online with security and privacy.
 Part of this mission is providing a free VPN.
-This free plan provides activists, journalists, and dissidents around the world with a secure, private means of accessing the Internet.
+This free plan provides activists, journalists, and citizens around the world with a secure, private means of accessing the Internet.
 With no bandwidth limits, there is never a reason not to protect your online activity with a VPN.

 To get a free Proton Mail encrypted email account, visit: proton.me/mail